 While this stormwater run-off source accounts for some of the inflow into the Tomasini Triangle Marsh, site investigation has revealed that there are other sources of pollutants to the newly restored wetlands.
 A PVC pipe was found upslope of the Seashore's sampling point that conveys a considerable amount of water to the marsh throughout the year.
-Sampling of this non-point source discharge over the 6 months has shown consistently high nitrate levels ranging around 30 mg/L, with concentrations occasionally as high as 53 mg/L (R. Carson, TBWC, unpub. data).
+Sampling of this non-point source discharge over 6 months in Year 2 showed consistently high nitrate levels ranging around 30 mg/L, with concentrations occasionally as high as 53 mg/L (R. Carson, TBWC, unpub. data).
 The source of this discharge is not entirely certain, but, based on some planning documents that were reviewed, this pipe may have been installed originally in the 1980s to improve overall drainage of groundwater in the Point Reyes Mesa and, thereby, improve conditions for installation of septic systems associated with new residential development.
 Unfortunately, either current or past sources of pollutants are apparently being "captured" by this groundwater flow diversion and diverted into the newly restored marsh.
-The Seashore is currently working with TBWC to better understand the source of this discharge and the laws that regulate it.

-Interestingly, fecal coliform levels in outflow from this pipe have typically been low, and MBAS - the surfactant found in detergents - has only been detected in trace amounts (R. Carson, TBWC, unpub. data), In contrast, fecal coliform levels at the sampling site on the marsh boundary still continue to be high, although they have dropped to some degree after restoration.
+Interestingly, fecal coliform levels in outflow from this pipe was typically low, and MBAS - the surfactant found in detergents - was only detected in trace amounts (R. Carson, TBWC, unpub. data), In contrast, fecal coliform levels at the sampling site on the marsh boundary still continue to be high, although they have dropped to some degree after restoration.
 These results suggest that, even if the quality of stormwater run-off was improved, and the pipe outflow was eliminated, there would still continue to be inflow of pollutants into the marsh, probably due to the influence of nearby septic systems on the groundwater table.